boyanl/topological-maps-generator/README.md

 Server should be up on port `8081`, just navigate to `http://localhost:8081` and you should see the editor

-You can also try it out here - https://boyanl.github.io/topological-maps-generator/
+You can also try it out here - <a href="https://boyanl.github.io/topological-maps-generator/" target="_blank">https://boyanl.github.io/topological-maps-generator/</a>

 ## How to use the editor
 Add new points by left-clicking on an empty space in the left pane.
 Select existing points by left-clicking them.
 You can also multi-select (`Ctrl` + click) and area-select (hold left mouse button and drag selection).
 You can also drag selected points.